 - And listen to your Surgeon’s advice.

-If you make that choice, be sure you stay up to date on the latest cosmetic surgery and breast augmentation research news.
+If you make that choice, be sure you stay up to date on the latest cosmetic surgery research.

 What if my breast implants need replacement or removal shortly after my first breast augmentation surgery?